Best Cheap Car Insurance With a Bad Driving Record (2026)

 How does a bad driving record affect car insurance?

-Typically, the more severe the driving incident, the more your car insurance rates go up.
+Typically, the more serious the ticket or accident, the more your car insurance rates go up.

 Minor issues usually cause a small rate increase.
-The average cost of full coverage car insurance increases by 13% after a speeding ticket or texting while driving.
+The average cost of full coverage car insurance increases by 23% after a ticket for texting while driving.

-However, car insurance rates can go up by more than 40% after a serious driving issue such as a DUI or reckless driving.
-That's an average increase of $77 per month for a full coverage policy.
+However, car insurance rates go up by more than 60% after a serious ticket, such as a DUI or racing.
+That's an average increase of more than $100 per month.

 Incidents that happened more than three years ago usually won't affect your rates.

-How to get auto insurance for bad drivers
+How to get auto insurance with a bad driving record

 Start by comparing rates from several companies.